 - Skills Training Courses e.g. MatLab and fMRI methods

 - Analysis of Research Methods

 The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which all our students are encouraged to attend as a part of their DPhil studies.

-Students are expected to be fully intergrated within their own chosen group or lab and attend group or lab meetings as well as attending related seminars and conferences.
+Students are expected to be fully integrated within their own chosen group or lab and attend group or lab meetings as well as attending related seminars and conferences.